 Estimate Audience Size

 Before you launch an experience with the data, have an idea of the relative size of your audience.
-You can determine that information by creating an experience that uses a Do Nothing action.
+You can determine that information by creating an experience that uses a Data Collect action.
 Run this experience until you have enough data to make informed decisions about the traffic a personalization experience may receive.
-After this information-gathering trial, you can then build an experience targeting the audiences that you identified with the Do Nothing experience.
+After this information-gathering trial, you can then build an experience targeting the audiences that you identified with the Data Collect experience.